 Implement the policies contained in this IMC.

+Waive the policies in this IMC subject to the policies contained in Management Directive (MD) 7.9, “Ethics Approvals and Waivers,” Handbook and in consultation with regional counsel and/or NRC Ethics staff.

 04.02 Employees Involved in the Inspection Process

-Be familiar with the policies contained in this IMC .
+Be familiar and comply with the policies contained in this IMC and other referenced sources.

 Consult with their supervisor, the Regional Counsel, or an Office of the General Counsel (OGC) Deputy Ethics Counsel regarding any questions or problems related to situations or activities involving conduct of employees or conflict of interest as described in this IMC.

-1201-05
+1201-05 REQUIREMENTS

+Employees must be attentive to the high standards of integrity expected in all their activities, personal or official, and conduct themselves in a manner to create and maintain public respect for the NRC and the U. S. Government.
+Accordingly, this instruction establishes management policies for situations which are not specifically addressed in the standards of conduct regulations.
+All cases of actual or potential conflicts of interest or situations which might lead to the appearance of a conflict of interest must be discussed with the employee's immediate supervisor.

 Governmentwide standards of conduct regulations issued by the Office of Government Ethics (OGE) set forth standards governing receipt of gifts and favors, outside employment, conflicting financial interests, the use of government property, future employment, the misuse of information, indebtedness, and other matters.
 Every NRC employee is responsible for knowing and understanding the Federal and NRC ethics rules.
-These rules include the governmentwide Standards of Conduct regulations (), the criminal statutes (, the (), and the NRC supplemental regulations (.
-These laws and regulations can be found on the internal NRC Ethics Website along with management directives on ethics, financial disclosure reports, ethics training materials, and informational articles ().
-Employees are urged to contact or the Regional Counsel to discuss questions and concerns regarding these requirements.
+These rules include the governmentwide Standards of Conduct regulations (5 CFR 2635), the criminal statutes (18 USC 201-209, 216), the Hatch Act (5 USC 7321), and the NRC supplemental regulations (5 CFR 5801).
+These laws and regulations can be found on the internal NRC Ethics Website along with management directives on ethics, financial disclosure reports, ethics training materials, and informational articles (NRC Ethics | NRC Intranet).
+Employees are urged to contact the NRC Ethics Gateway or the Regional Counsel to discuss questions and concerns regarding these requirements.

-1201-06
+1201-06 GUIDANCE

-.01 AlcoholIllegal Drugs
+06.01 Alcohol, Illegal Drugs, and Firearms